frank-ventures/teched-week03-project/README.md

 I used @Media queries to make the page respond how I wanted to for varying screen sizes, and for mobile.

 I got all the buttons to function as intended adding further depth to the user interaction.
-Adding 'next/previous page' buttons was as simple as modifying the query string.
+Adding 'next/previous page' buttons was as simple as modifying the string passed to the API query.

 ### Sticky points